What is Open-Ended Play? Our Top 5 recommendations

 Why encourage Open-ended play

 A child’s brain develops rapidly during the initial five years and we have the opportunity to help them grow.
 An environment enriched with sensory play and toys provides the perfect life experiences and promotes brain development in the early years of childhood.
+The benefits of Open ended toys are huge.

 The enrichment of creativity that happens during Open-ended activities can never be underestimated as it expands the thought process for many possible solutions and new ideas.